Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 2 Juni 2026 22.01.24 UTC
+- WIB: Rabu, 3 Juni 2026 01.49.29 UTC
-- WITA: Selasa, 2 Juni 2026 23.01.24 UTC
+- WITA: Rabu, 3 Juni 2026 02.49.29 UTC
-- WIT: Rabu, 3 Juni 2026 00.01.24 UTC
+- WIT: Rabu, 3 Juni 2026 03.49.29 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: attitude
+Kategori: inspirational